clokep/relapse/contrib/workers-bash-scripts/create-multiple-stream-writers.md

   account_data: account_data_stream_writer
 ```

-Simply copy-and-paste the output to an appropriate place in your Synapse main configuration file.
+Simply copy-and-paste the output to an appropriate place in your Relapse main configuration file.

-## Write directly to Synapse configuration file
+## Write directly to Relapse configuration file

 You could also write the output directly to homeserver main configuration file. **This, however, is not recommended** as even a small typo (such as replacing >> with >) can erase the entire ```homeserver.yaml```.